|SIYE Time:14:34 on 19th March 2018|

 She exhaled slowly, threading one hand through his hair.
 “We were lucky enough to be alone when this happened to us.
 We have had months to adjust to this bond.
 Charlie and Anna won’t have that luxury.
 They are afraid and overwhelmed.
 Your family and friends may not understand what occurred, but they all witnessed it.
 How can we not share what we know?”

 “I just…I wish I understood more about it.”
-He gently kissed her forehead, her cheek and finally her lips.
-They weren’t passionate kisses, but kisses of comfort, of devotion.
+He gently kissed her forehead, her cheek and finally her lips, before setting his head to rest on her shoulder, sighing as he felt the reassuring warmth of her arms around him.

 “You must have learned a great deal last night with all the diagnostic spells you were casting.”

 Bill nodded.
 “The magic is extraordinary!”
-He allowed himself a moment of intellectual wonder.
+His eyes went diffuse for a moment; his lips parting with unformed questions.
 “I still have more questions than answers though.”

 “Well, one thing is now clear,” Fleur declared.
 “This phenomenon happens in the Weasley family.”